Case Studies

 • Received very positive feedback from all 130 participants

-The client, a Japanese manufacturer, expanded into overseas markets early on after its establishment, setting up a subsidiary in the UK in the 1970s, which sold the company's products through local distributors.
-As part of their 50th anniversary of establishing themselves in the UK, a tour to Japan was organized for clients themselves, their business partners, and their families.
+The client, a Japanese manufacturer, expanded into overseas markets soon after its founding, establishing a UK subsidiary in the 1970s to distribute its products locally, setting the stage for long-term business relationship building.
+To mark the company’s 50th anniversary in the UK, it organized a tailor-made corporate group travel Japan program for customers, business partners, and their families.

 JTB London had undertaken a similar tour to Japan as part of the client's 40th anniversary in the UK.
-Because of our high standard of Japanese hospitality and strong network in Japan, we were asked to provide our services again 10 years later.
+Because of JTB’s high-standard Japanese hospitality and robust local network, we were selected again 10 years later to deliver MICE travel solutions and end-to-end trip operations.
 The client tasked us to create a tour for the group that would maximize their enjoyment of Japan and even inspire them to fall in love with it.

-They also wanted the tour to foster a spirit of camaraderie among their business partners and their families.
+They also wanted the trip to strengthen camaraderie and deepen business relationships among partners and their families through shared experiences.
 With 130 participants of various ages, the majority of whom had never visited Japan before, we had to propose the itinerary not only with major tourist destinations but also unique ideas to make a difference from the previous 40th anniversary tour.

-The most significant challenge was the timing of the tour, held in late March 2023 during the latter stages of the COVID-19 pandemic.
+The biggest challenge was timing: the trip took place in late March 2023, during the COVID-19 era, requiring health-conscious travel protocols for a large group.
 At the time, COVID-19 was downgraded from a Category 2 infectious disease to a Category 5 under the Infectious Diseases Act.
 Although restrictions were gradually lifted, maximum attention had to be paid to infection controls.
 About 70% of the group were visiting Japan for the first time, requiring us to devise activities and ways to spend time in Japan that would help them feel at ease and showcase the charms of the country as much as possible.

-Furthermore, with approximately 130 people, we needed to secure the flights for all participants and needed to arrange 3 different airlines during the peak (cherry blossom) seasons.
+With approximately 130 participants, we secured flights for the entire group and coordinated three airlines during peak cherry blossom season—an essential part of large-scale group travel management.
 Some participants had dietary requirements, such as no fish, personal preferences, or food allergies, which also had to be considered.

 ・Creating a special Japan travel plan for a 50th-anniversary celebration